TestMyQt/material/course/part-0/introduction.md

 **What is the schedule of this course?**

+The beta course consists of four parts:

+Part 1: Qt Essentials
+Part 2: Qt Quick UI:s
+Part 3: Data-centric apps
+Part 4: C++ and QML

+Parts 1 and 2 will be available from the start date of the course.
+Release of parts 3 and 4 will be staggered, and released later in june.

 During the beta course, we will adhere to deadlines as follows:

 Part 1: 2.7